 - Completed medical form to be sent directly to Director of Student Health;

-- Requirements of Canon Law must be observed if the applicant has attended another seminary or been a member of a religious community.
-The applicant will request a letter be sent from the Rector/Superior to the President-Rector of Saint Joseph Seminary College indicating that the applicant left the seminary/religious community in good standing;
+- Requirements of Canon Law (see Canon 241) must be observed if the applicant has attended another seminary or been a member of a religious community.
+The applicant will request a letter be sent from the Rector/Superior of the previous seminary/religious community to the President-Rector of Saint Joseph Seminary College indicating that the applicant left the seminary/religious community in good standing;

 - Criminal Background Check conducted through one's diocese or the seminary;

 - Letter of sponsorship from diocese or religious community.
 By the statement of sponsorship, the seminary will presuppose that the following have been acquired by the diocese or religious community:

 - Recent (obtained within the last six months) certificate of Baptism and certificate of Confirmation.